tintedmoth/wss/README.md

 # README.md
 Hopefully you enjoy this app or find this app useful.
 This app was made as a hobby project to test out decks on the go when it was not possible to play friendly match with a friend.

-I made a poll to decide the next set I will be adding in the app.
+Poll to decide the next set I will be adding in the app.
 Link: https://forms.gle/NRojEgjiNyDByXiR8